OfficeDev/microsoft-teams-library-js/packages/teams-js/README.md

 # Microsoft Teams JavaScript client SDK

+Welcome to the Teams JavaScript client SDK !
+For breaking changes, please refer to our changelog in the monorepo root of the `2.0-preview` branch.

+This JavaScript library is part of the [Microsoft Teams developer platform](https://docs.microsoft.com/en-us/microsoftteams/platform/overview?view=msteams-client-js-beta).
+See full [SDK reference documentation](https://docs.microsoft.com/en-us/javascript/api/overview/msteams-client?view=msteams-client-js-beta).

 ## Getting Started

+See [instructions](../../README.md#Getting-Started) in the monorepo root for how to clone and build the repository.

 Whenever building or testing the Teams client SDK, you can run `yarn build` or `yarn test` from the packages/teams-js directory.